The Anti-Logic Primer™

 Go ahead and take on several tasks.
 After all, doing a little bit of everything is still productive, plus it allows you to make progress on several fronts.
 Right?

 We've all done it.
 We have said we're "multi-tasking".
 Some of you might even be surprised to see this concept located in the Anti-Logic Primer.
 But it has been established that no human can really do more than one thing at a time.
 Witness: Driving and texting.
 Watching TV while cooking dinner.
-Patting your head and rubbing your stomach (to up this challenge, also try saying the alphabet backwards).
+Patting your head and rubbing your stomach (to up this challenge, also try hopping on one foot at the same time).
 When you multi-task, what you're really doing is briefly ignoring one or more ongoing tasks while doing another, hoping that those short absences of attention won't have any ill consequences before you can return to them.

 Interruptions are a way of life today, and it can be truly difficult or even impossible to completely finish one task properly, before going on to the next.
 If anything, some controls might have to be applied to ensure that some work is actually getting done at all.

 Wasting time and resources, especially when you have to return to a task that you stopped days or months ago, will certainly take more time than if it had been possible to work on just the one task to its final completion.
 Work space may also get used up with all those half-completed projects.
-Worse, you may have to re-learn knowledge or facts you had gained but since forgot, as you were not able to make records of your activities (a point we make in our standard Logic Primer).
+Worse, you may have to re-learn knowledge or facts you had gained but since forgot, as you were not able to make records of your activities.

 Work (and life) rarely lets us finish a complex task all at one time, but we should try, and if that isn't possible, then we should try to make it as easy for ourselves as possible to return to the task at a later time.
 You can do this by documenting what you had learned and accomplished to that point.
 This need not take much time, or that part of the task will never get done either.
 Simply jot down your progress at the stopping point, and any significant hurdles you had encountered getting there, and file it with the work you've completed to that point.